 It’s 2.5 weeks into the beginning of the school year, and I have three to-do lists going (and I can’t remember where one of them is).
 I’ve already had a migraine, stomach bug of some sort, and I’ve not been getting enough sleep.
 Sound familiar year after year?

 What’s the culprit?
 It’s simple – stress.
-A teacher’s life will always be stressful to some degree because that’s just nature of the job — even more now than ever — but there are a few things that tend to add more stress than others.
-If you don’t want to repeat another year filled with stress, take a look at this teacher’s guide to having an UNstressful school year.
+A teacher’s life will always be stressful to some degree because that’s just the nature of the job — even more now than ever — but there are a few things that tend to add more stress than others.
+If you don’t want to repeat another year filled with stress, take a look at these tips for having an UNstressful school year.